brandonchinn178/mergit/README.md

 Now, you need to install the GitHub app to the relevant repositories:

-1. Remove all CI statuses from required status checks
+1. Remove all CI statuses from required status checks (for protected branches)
 1. Add `.lymerge.yaml` to the repo with the required CI statuses (the same labels that you removed in step 1):